-Management courses, motivational classes, and practical advancement classes will all assist you with your professional career, and you will also learn valuable tools that will transcend your professional life and help you with your personal life as well.
+Management courses, motivational classes, and practical advancement classes will all assist you with your professional career.
+And you will also learn valuable tools to transcend your professional life and help you with your ambitions.
 Personal and career development is a continuing process.
 Regularly evaluate where you are and where you want to be and make an effort to get there by setting short term goals.

 Parenting classes are an excellent way to assist in your personal development.
 However, they also teach individual skills such as anger management, negotiation, and patience that will help in your professional life, especially in a managerial or supervisory position.
 Do not discount the benefits of personal experience translated into the professional world.
-Often the skills learned in personal life will help you greatly in your professional.
+Often the skills learned in your own life will help significantly in your profession.